ACVO®/Epicur Pharma National Service Dog Eye Exam Event

 Guide dogs, handicapped assistance dogs, detection dogs and search and rescue dogs selflessly serve the public.
-To help support these dogs who dedicate their lives to serving the public, the American College of Veterinary Ophthalmologists (ACVO) is launching the annual ACVO/Epicur Pharma (formerly known as Stokes Rx) National Service Dog Eye Exam Event for the month of May 2019.
+To help support these dogs who dedicate their lives to serving the public, the American College of Veterinary Ophthalmologists (ACVO) is launching the annual ACVO/Epicur Pharma (formerly known as Stokes Rx) National Service Dog Eye Exam Event for the month of May 2020.
 Angell’s Dan Biros, DVM, DACVO and Martin Coster, DVM, MS, DACVO are proud to be among more than 180 board certified veterinary ophthalmologists throughout the U.S., as well as Canada and Puerto Rico, who traditionally elect to provide free sight-saving eye exams to thousands of service dogs.
-Registration for service dog owners and handlers begins April 1, 2019.
+Registration for service dog owners and handlers begins April 1, 2020.

 A sampling of groups served since the event launched in 2008 include: Transportation Security Agency (TSA) and military working dogs from Lackland Air Force Base in Texas, Puppies Behind Bars, an organization providing psychiatric service dogs to soldiers coming home from Iraq and Afghanistan, local fire, rescue and police agencies, and also individual service dog owners and handlers who rely on these amazing animals daily.